 Don’t want to bog down your entire team with another company-wide email?
 Try creating a channel for that in Teams instead.
 Team-wide alerts allow you to notify your team of important changes, updates, or news instantly without getting lost in their inbox.
 Also, your team can always refer to these updates when they’re all in one centralized channel in Teams, rather than searching through their cluttered inbox.

 5. Secure collaboration with external users

-Teams offers the capability for you to invite external users like customers, vendors, or suppliers to join channels and chats, giving them the ability to collaborate with you in real-time instead of over email.
+Teams allows you to invite external users like customers, vendors, or suppliers to join channels and chats, giving them the ability to collaborate with you in real time instead of over email.
 Anyone with an email account (business or personal) can be invited to your organization and admins can control what features these guests have access to.
 All Office 365 programs, including Teams, meet a variety of security compliance standards, like ISO 27001, HIPPA, and SOC 2, so you can rest assured that your site will remain protected even when collaborating with external users.

 6. Integrations with the tools you’re already using

 Your business likely uses more than just Office 365 products to function so take advantage of the full Teams Store to download useful integrations into the platform.
 The Emergent Software team utilizes many of these integrations to streamline our daily processes with plugins for Smartsheet, Power BI, OpsGenie, and Polly.
 Integrating the tools you already use into Teams can help to centralize your day-to-day work so you spend less time jumping around from platform to platform and work all in one place.

 As you can see, Microsoft Teams is a powerful tool that is built for more than just the basics.
 Let our team of experts help you and your team unlock the potential this tool has to transform your work not only while you’re working remotely, but long into the future.
 Contact us today to get started!